Learning with a Mole: Transferable latent spatial representations for navigation without reconstruction: Experimental Results

-\myparagraph{Metrics} we report \textit{Success}, which is the number of correctly terminated episodes, and \textit{SPL}~\cite{DBLP:journals/corr/abs-1807-06757}, which is Success weighted by the optimality of the navigated path, $ \textit{SPL}=\frac{1}{N} \sum_{i=1}^N S_i \left ( \frac{\ell_i^*}{\max (\ell_i, \ell_i^*)} \right ), $ where $\ell_i$ is the length of the agent path in episode $i$ and $\ell_i^*$ is the length of the GT path.
-For the robot experiments we also consider two additional metrics, Soft-SPL, introduced in \cite{DBLP:journals/corr/abs-1807-06757}, and episode length in steps.
-Soft-SPL extends SPL by changing the definition of $S_i$: in failed episodes it is weighted by the distance achieved towards the goal instead of being set to zero.
+\myparagraph{Metrics} we report \textit{Success}, which is the number of correctly terminated episodes, and \textit{SPL}~\citep{DBLP:journals/corr/abs-1807-06757}, which is Success weighted by the optimality of the navigated path, $ \textit{SPL}=\frac{1}{N} \sum_{i=1}^N S_i \left ( \frac{\ell_i^*}{\max (\ell_i, \ell_i^*)} \right ), $ where $\ell_i$ is the length of the agent path in episode $i$ and $\ell_i^*$ is the length of the GT path.
+For the robot experiments we also consider Soft-SPL \citep{DBLP:journals/corr/abs-1807-06757}, which extends SPL by changing the definition of $S_i$: in failed episodes it is weighted by the distance achieved towards the goal instead of being set to zero.

-\myparagraph{Training setup} we propose a two-step strategy with a fixed total compute budget of $100$M environment steps:
+\myparagraph{Training setup} we propose a 2-phase strategy with a fixed compute budget of $100$M env. steps:

-\begin{description}[noitemsep,labelindent=2mm,leftmargin=4mm,topsep=0mm] \item[Phase 1: Pre-training] takes $50$M steps.
-We combine and evaluate three different strategies: standard PPO, standard Behavior Cloning (BC) and learning with the Navigability loss.
-In total we test 7 variants, detailed in Table \ref{tab:comparisonpointgoal}. \item[Phase 2: Fine-tuning] is the same for all methods and it is performed with PPO~\cite{schulman2017proximal} for $50$M steps on the downstream PointGoal task.
-We reinitialize the main policy $\pi$ from scratch to evaluate the quality of the learned representation, the auxiliary agent is not used.
-We use a common reward definition \cite{chattopadhyay2021robustnav} as $ r_t=\mathrm{R} \cdot \mathbb{I}_{\text {success }}-\Delta_t^{\mathrm{Geo}}-\lambda $, where $R{=}2.5$, $\Delta_t^{\mathrm{Geo}}$ is the gain in geodesic distance to the goal, and slack cost $\lambda{=}0.01$ encourages efficiency. \end{description} After training, the best checkpoint is chosen on the validation set and all results are reported on the test set.
+\begin{description}[noitemsep,labelindent=2mm,leftmargin=4mm,topsep=0mm] \item[Phase 1: Pre-training]takes $50$M steps.
+We combine and test 4 strategies: standard PPO, standard BC, Navigability loss and a reconstruction loss (details below), for a total of 8 variants (Table \ref{tab:comparisonpointgoal}). \item[Phase 2: Fine-tuning] is the same for all methods, done with PPO~\citep{schulman2017proximal} for $50$M steps on the downstream PointGoal task.
+We reinitialize the main policy $\pi$ from scratch to evaluate the quality of the learned representation, the aux agent is not used.
+We use a common reward definition \citep{chattopadhyay2021robustnav} as $ r_t=\mathrm{R} \cdot \mathbb{I}_{\text {success }}-\Delta_t^{\mathrm{Geo}}-\lambda $, where $R{=}2.5$, $\Delta_t^{\mathrm{Geo}}$ is the gain in geodesic distance to the goal, and a slack cost $\lambda{=}0.01$ encourages efficiency. \end{description} The best checkpoint is chosen on the validation set and all results are reported on the test set.